marcosraimondi1/CS50---AI-Projects/README.md

 This is are all projects from "CS50's Introduction to Artificial Intelligence with Python" course from 2020.

 ### Implementation Videos
-Links for the videos of the implementation of each project:
+Links of the final program of each project running:

 - DEGREES: https://youtu.be/zuqm1kGCk84
 - PAGERANK:https://youtu.be/bENtR9iiOwA